gnicol/GitSwarm/perforce_swarm/doc-ee/integration/kerberos.md

 and run `sudo gitswarm-ctl reconfigure` for changes to take effect.

-Git remote URLs will have to be updated to `https://gitswarm.example.com:8443/mygroup/myproject.git` in order to use Kerberos ticket-based authentication.
+Git remote URLs have to be updated to `https://gitswarm.example.com:8443/mygroup/myproject.git` in order to use Kerberos ticket-based authentication.